cgwire/kitsu/docs/faq/README.md

 ![Playlist add page](../img/faq/playlist_add_page.png)

-Once the playlist created, via the right pane, you can select which shots to add to your playlist.
+Once the playlist created, via the right panel, you can select which shots to add to your playlist.
 Start by selecting the **episode** and the **sequence**.
 The sequences shots are now listed.
 Click on the shots you want to add to the playlist to see them playlisted.